-It’s finally spring and for many of us, things in the sector are beginning to slow down.
+It’s finally spring.
+For many of us, things in the sector are beginning to slow down.
 As warm weather settles in and we start leaving the office earlier, it feels like we can FINALLY relax.

 But this is only true for some of us.
 For others…it’s gala season.

-Still, don’t let the pressure get to your head!
-Whether you’re the head fundraiser in-charge or another involved staff member, here are 10 ways to sail through this event season with poise and sanity.
+Still, don’t let the pressure get to you!
+Here are 10 ways to sail through this event season with poise and sanity.

-10 Tips to Get it Together As You Approach Your Annual Fundraiser
+10 Tips As You Approach Your Annual Fundraiser

 1. Delegate like your life depends on it.

-3. Continue to write things down as they cross your mind.
+3. Continue to write things as they cross your mind.

 4. Clear your desk.